-1 SEC.
-78. Time and Mode of Rendering Account; Consequence 2 for Failure. - In the absence of a specific provision of law, all accountable 3 officers shall render their accounts, submit their vouchers, and make deposits 4 of money collected or held by them at such times and in such manner as shall 5 be prescribed in the regulations of the Commission.

-(2) Refusing or neglecting to render or settle an account as required by law or regulation after demand by the Commission or its authorized representatives is a ground for penal and/or administrative disciplinary actions as provided for in Sections 87 and 88 of this Code.

-10 SEC.
-79. General Liability for Unlawful Expenditures. - Any loss 11 resulting from expenditures of government funds or uses of government 12 property in violation of law or regulations shall be a personal liability of the 13 official or employee found to be directly responsible therefor.

 SEC.
+78. Time and Mode of Rendering Account; Consequence for Failure. - In the absence of a specific provision of law, all accountable officers shall render their accounts, submit their vouchers, and make deposits of money collected or held by them at such times and in such manner as shall be prescribed in the regulations of the Commission.
-80. Degree of Supervision Over Accountable Officers. -The head of any government agency shall exercise the diligence of a good father of the family in supervising accountable officers under his control to prevent the incurrence of loss of government funds or property, otherwise he shall be solidarily liable with the person primarily accountable therefor.

-19 SEC, 81.
-Measure of Liability of Accountable Officers. - (1) Every officer accountable for government property shall be liable for all losses or 20 damage thereof occasioned by its improper or unauthorized use by himself or 21 any person for whose acts he may be held responsible, or by negligence in the 22 keeping or use thereof, whether or not it be at the time in his actual custody.
-23 His liability shall be measured by the extent of the loss of damage of the 24 property, to be determined on the basis of its appraised value under regulations 25 of the Commission.
-26 losses attributable to negligence of persons for whose acts he may be responsible.
+- (2) Refusing or neglecting to render or settle an account as required by law or regulation after demand by the Commission or its authorized representatives is a ground for penal and/or administrative disciplinary actions as provided for in Sections 87 and 88 of this Code. - SEC.
+79. General Liability for Unlawful Expenditures.
+Any loss resulting from expenditures of government funds or uses of government property in violation of law or regulations shall be a personal liability of the official or employee found to be directly responsible therefor. - SEC.
+80. Degree of Supervision Over Accountable Officers.
+The head of any government agency shall exercise the diligence of a good father of the family in supervising accountable officers under his control to prevent the incurrence of loss of government funds or property, otherwise he shall be solidarily liable with the person primarily accountable therefor. - SEC.
+81. Measure of Liability of Accountable Officers.
+(1) Every officer accountable for government property-shall be liable for all losses or damage thereof occasioned by its improper or unauthorized use by himself or any person for whose acts he may be held responsible, or by negligence in the keeping or use thereof, whether or not it be at the time in his actual custody.
+His liability shall be measured by the extent of the loss of damage of the property, to be determined on the basis of its appraised value under regulations of the Commission. - (2) Every officer accountable for government funds shall be liable for all losses resulting from the unlawful deposit, use or application thereof and for all losses attributable to negligence of persons for whose acts he may be responsible.